 No equivalent of the common law concepts of legal advice privilege/attorney-client privilege and litigation privilege/attorney work product doctrine exists in Taiwan.

-In Taiwan, both legislation and case law are silent as to whether a client has the right to refuse to disclose, or prevent any other person from disclosing, confidential communications between the client and their lawyers.
-However, relevant laws and regulations impose obligations upon and grant certain rights to lawyers with respect to client confidentiality.
-There are three key sources of obligations upon lawyers:
+In Taiwan, both legislation and case law have traditionally been silent as to whether a client has the right to refuse to disclose, or prevent any other person from disclosing, confidential communications between the client and their lawyers.
+However, relevant laws and regulations impose obligations on and grant certain rights to lawyers with respect to client confidentiality.
+There are three key sources of obligations on lawyers.

 In civil cases, lawyers may refuse to testify or provide documentation in their possession if the content of such testimony or documentation is confidential to their professional duties or business, and the lawyer cannot testify without divulging their technical or professional secrets.
 As under Taiwan law, there is no discovery procedure in the common law sense, the production of documents that in other jurisdictions would normally be considered privileged will not generally be an issue in Taiwan.